Nearsoft/jobs/readme.md

 If you see yourself visualizing customer problems, telling user stories in a meaningful way, sketching out viable solutions, prototyping and inspiring great design, you'll fit right in.

-Join the UX Team at Nearsoft and help us design products people love!
+Join the UX Team at Nearsoft in Hermosillo and help us design products people love!

 ### As a UX intern you'll